Other versions of the Kiev 88

-Twist and Lock Mount
+Twist and Lock mount

 In the late 1990s a company in Kiev by the name of Hartblei started offering a range of modified versions of the Kiev 88.
 These offered various combinations of: